git-commit-id/git-commit-id-maven-plugin/README.md

 </validationProperties>
 ```

-*Note* : In order to be able to validate the generated git-properties inside the pom itself you may need to set the configutation `<injectAllReactorProjects>true</injectAllReactorProjects>`.
+*Note* : In order to be able to validate the generated git-properties inside the pom itself you may need to set the configuration `<injectAllReactorProjects>true</injectAllReactorProjects>`.

 Other
 -----